| Q

 5954: Is

-used for counter tops.
+be used for counter tops.
 I am getting different answers.
-Can you please set
+Can you

 15, Reply |

-we're dealing with products of nature.
-Ubatuba seldom needs to be sealed
+that we're dealing with products of nature.
+Ubatuba seldom needs to

-(almost never that is).
-With Tropic Brown there are more chances.
-But there
+be sealed (almost never that is).
+With Tropic Brown there are more

-waxed over the past 40 years. we would now like to remove the was as it
+been waxed over the past 40 years. we would now like to remove the

-has yellowed.
+was as it has yellowed.
 What is the method of removing this old wax.
-Jcolbet,

-your area and buy a wax stripper.
-They will also tell you how to go about
+in your area and buy a wax stripper.
+They will also tell you how to

 5951: We

-if you can lay Trevertine over old secure tile or if we need to pull up
+know if you can lay Trevertine over old secure tile or if we need

 Dear

-answer.
-Just keep in mind that travertine needs special care and, usually,
+decent answer.
+Just keep in mind that travertine needs special care

-it does not need to be sealed (especially when it's polished).
-Maurizio,
+and, usually, it does not need to be sealed (especially when it's

 5950: What